PawanRamaMali/System-Design/README.md

 * An application server or app server is used to host applications.
 * These applications generally are the business logic of the system.
 * An app server provides the environment both software and hardware to run them.

+###  Architectural patterns

+1. Monolithic

+In monolithic pattern the entire business logic is composed in one single component.

+2. Layered

+In the layered pattern the components are grouped into logical layers.
+Each request will go through the layers performing some specific tasks.

+3. SOA – Service oriented architecture

+SOA defines a way of making components reusable via service interfaces.
+In this pattern each component is actually a service performing some specific functionality.

+4. Microservices architecture

+Microservices architecture is a style which allows building an application as a collection of small independent services.
+Each independent service is called a microservice.

+Some features of microservice are

+Highly maintainable and testable
+Loosely coupled
+Independently deployable
+Organized around business capabilities i.e. Single responsibility principle Owned by a small team
+Most microservices based systems have some common components.

+API gateway
+Service discovery
+Service management